coapacetic/calculusfrq/about.md

 permalink: /about/
 ---

-We're creating the gold standard resource for students and teachers to prepare for free response questions the AP Calculus APCalcAB and APCalcBC exam.
+We're creating the gold standard resource for students and teachers to prepare for free response questions the AP Calculus AB and BC exams.